Philipp15b/Captioneer/README.md

 All lines beginning with a `//` or `#` will be treated as comments and ignored.

+You can find an example already in [`captions.txt`](https://github.com/Philipp15b/Captioneer/blob/master/captions.txt).

-### Compiling
+### 2. Compiling

 > `captioneer filename [--language="english"]`

-Run `captioneer` with the filename input path and optionally the language.
-It will then create a `closecaption_language.dat` in the current working directory.
+Run `captioneer` with the filename input path and optionally the language on the command line.
+It will then create a `closecaption_language.dat` in the current directory.